ortiz-antonio/testimonials-grid-section/src/index.md

       status: Verified Graduate
       summary: |
         Such a life-changing experience.
 Highly recommended!
+      quote: |
-        > Before joining the bootcamp, I’ve never written a line of code.
+        Before joining the bootcamp, I’ve never written a line of code.
 I needed some structure from professionals who can help me learn programming step by step.
 I was encouraged to enroll by a former student of theirs who can only say wonderful things about the program.
 The entire curriculum and staff did not disappoint.
 They were very hands-on and I never had to wait long for assistance.
 The agile team